valentina-s/stand_mapping/docs/source/dependencies.rst

 Dependencies
 ============

 This project is under active development.
-Hence, the dependencies may change over time.
+Dependencies may change over time.

 Documentation Requirements